Angie876/pdsnd_github/README.md

 Bike share data files

 ### Credits
-Thanks to the udacity students for their support.
+Thanks to the udacity students for their support and help through out this program.